Follow the step by step process or choose what situation that best describes you:

-The National Conference of Bar Examiners website offers free study information on the Multistate Bar Examination (MBE) portion of the Wyoming bar exam.
+As Wyoming administers the Uniform Bar Exam (UBE), the National Conference of Bar Examiners website offers free study information on its three portions: the Multistate Essay Exam (MEE), the Multistate Performance Test (MPT), and the Multistate Bar Examination (MBE).
 Other options to help you prepare for Wyoming’s bar exam include:

 The Wyoming Bar Exam is given on a Wednesday and Thursday in February and July.
 On Wednesday, you will take the Multistate Bar Exam (MBE), 200 multiple-choice questions on the following topics:

 On Thursday, you will take the Wyoming essay exam, 10 Wyoming-specific essay questions.
 Subject areas may include:

 Fill out the Petition and Application for Admission to the Wyoming State Bar by Examination.
 The deadline to file the application for the July exam is April 15, and for the February exam, Nov 15 of the previous year.
 There are no late filing deadlines.
 Along with your application: